w3c/ServiceWorker/README.md

   <head>
     <script>
       // All top-level navigation requests for example.com/* will be routed to
-      // the controller once it successfully installs
+      // the controller for pages which are navigated to once it is installed.

       // Note: it's safe to call register() instead of ready() in most cases.
 If
       // "/ctrl.js" is cached and not invalidated, you'll simply start up the
-      // controller and be handed a reference to it in your callback, just the same
+      // controller and be handed a reference to it in your callback, just the
-      // way you would by calling .ready().then(...);
+      // same way you would by calling .ready().then(...);
       navigator.controller.register("/*", "/ctrl.js").then(
         function(controller) {
           controller.postMessage("OH HAI");